azagniotov/stubby4j/README.md

 ```

 Please keep in mind:
-1. Ensure that the provided `response` body is on one line.
+1. The provided `response` body is on one line.
 In other words, no line breaks.
-2. Because stubby4j listens on its own port, due to Ajax same-origin policy
+2. Due to the facts that stubby4j listens on its own port and Ajax same-origin policies
-the `access-control-allow-origin: *` header has to be sent with HTTP response.
-In other words, if your web app running
+the `access-control-allow-origin: *` header has to be sent with the HTTP response.
+In other words, if your web app is running at
-on `localhost:8080`, submitting Ajax request to `localhost:8882` (stubby4j) is not allowed unless correct headers are set
+on `localhost:8080`, submitting Ajax requests to `localhost:8882` (stubby4j) is not allowed unless this header is set
 ________________________________________________

 Commandline Usage